OWASP/www-chapter-cologne/tab_pastevents.md

 ### Past Events

+## 47. Cologne OWASP Stammtisch  2025.07.24

+The talk will be followed by the opportunity to share your authentication war stories.

+### The Evolving Threat Landscape of OAuth: Securing the Backbone of Modern Authentication - Daniel Fett

+OAuth 2.0 is everywhere.
+It’s the foundation of secure delegated access on the web, powering everything from social logins to financial APIs and identity verification systems.
+It enables seamless user experiences and federated authentication through OpenID Connect, while also playing a growing role in emerging technologies like digital wallets.
+But with great adoption comes great responsibility—and, unfortunately, great risk.

+OAuth wasn’t originally designed for the high-stakes environments it now protects.
+Today, it's securing billions of transactions, yet many implementations still contain critical vulnerabilities.
+Outdated practices, subtle misconfigurations, and new attack vectors continue to put users and organizations at risk.
+The good news?
+The IETF and the OpenID Foundation are taking action.
+New standards introduce essential updates to strengthen OAuth and OpenID Connect security, deprecating insecure options and addressing modern threats.

+In this talk, Daniel will explore the evolving security challenges of OAuth, dissect real-world attack scenarios, and break down the most crucial updates delivered by recently released specifications.
+Whether you're an architect, developer, or security leader, you’ll leave with a clear understanding of what’s changing, what’s at stake, and what you must do to keep your OAuth implementations secure.

 ## 46. Cologne OWASP Stammtisch am 22.05.2025

 OWASP Cologne und REWE digital laden zum nächsten Stammtisch ein.
 REWE digital gewährt exklusive Einblicke in sein Red Team – vorgestellt von der Racoonbande um Benji und Melih.
 Wir freuen uns über inspirierende Talks und Gespräche; Essen & Getränke gehen wie immer auf uns.
 Bis bald!